-As a percentage of revenue, sales gross margin for the third quarter and year-to-date periods in 2004 decreased 9% and 7%, respectively, compared with 2003, primarily due to lower Hardware Solutions gross margins.
+As a percentage of revenue, sales gross margin for the third quarter and year-to-date periods in 2004 decreased 7% and 6%, respectively, compared with 2003, primarily due to lower Hardware Solutions gross margins.
 Software Solutions sales gross margin remained stable for the comparable third quarter and year-to-date periods.

-Third quarter service gross margins remained level in 2004 with 2003 for both operating groups.
-As a percentage of revenue, service gross margins for the first nine months of 2004 increased 7%, compared with the same period in 2003, due to increases in both Hardware Solutions and Software Solutions service gross margins.
+As a percentage of revenue, service gross margins for the third quarter and first nine months of 2004 decreased 11% and 5%, respectively, compared with the same periods in 2003, due to a decrease in Hardware Solutions service gross margins, offset slightly by an increase in Software Solutions service gross margins.